-What it means to be human is a matter of renewed urgency today.
 As we are pressed by advances in technology and biology, on the one hand, and by rapid social and political change, on the other, theology and religious studies promise a space of reflection, perspective, and new possibilities.
-Funded by grants from the Luce Foundation and the Office of the Vice Provost at Indiana University Bloomington, the Center for Religion and the Human supports interdisciplinary and cross-cultural research on religion which attends to these new realities while being rooted in IUB’s traditions of excellence in humanist, social-scientific and historical scholarship.
+Funded by grants from the Henry Luce Foundation and the Office of the Vice Provost for Research at Indiana University Bloomington, the Center for Religion and the Human supports interdisciplinary and cross-cultural research on religion which attends to these new realities while being rooted in IUB’s traditions of excellence in humanist, social-scientific and historical scholarship.

 Reading Religion features Ian Alexander Cuthbertson's review of A Universe of Terms by Mona Oraby and Emilie Flamme, a volume in the Religion and the Human Book Series.